What are census dates and teaching periods?

-For changes affecting academic penalties for semester one 2020, see exceptions to dates for discontinuing units.
+For changes affecting academic penalties for semester two 2020, see exceptions to dates for discontinuing units.

 For semester one, the census date is normally the last day you can discontinue without the unit appearing on your academic record.
 In 2020, different arrangements apply.